DOWNLOAD OUR FREE SCHOOL FUNDRAISING GUIDE!

 15. Show Your Appreciation

 Finally, show people you appreciate their efforts.
-As Pastor Appel does, thank people and volunteers—often—for the work they do for you.
+As the best churches do, thank people and volunteers—often—for the work they do for you.
 Let them know that you understand that they don’t have to help you.
 So, you appreciate their taking the time to be part of your church and volunteer group for Barefoot Sunday or at any time.

 In sum, church fundraising ideas can be exciting when you think out of the box.
-One of the best ways to get your church community more engaged is to create events that will be of interest to them.
-Because of its unique elements, a Barefoot Sunday shoe drive fundraising event can have a profound impact in your community.
+One of the best ways to get your church or faith-based community more engaged is to create events that will be of interest to them.
+Because of its unique elements, a Barefoot Sunday shoe drive fundraising event can have a profound impact on your community.

 In other words, Barefoot Sunday can be a spiritual experience for your community.
 It can raise money for your church and its essential mission and work.
 And, it can also help people around the world living in poverty create work opportunities for themselves.